 11 Gloucester became the home of her son and daughter-in-law, John Stanley Parker and Violet Otis (Thayer) Parker.
 They previously had lived in an apartment at 52 Hereford.
 They also maintained a home in Bedford.

-John Parker was a salesman with his family’s wholesale coal firm and, in 1920, was president of the Trico Carbonated Beverage Company.
+John Parker was a salesman with his family’s wholesale coal firm and, in 1920, also was president of the Trico Carbonated Beverage Company.

 The Parkers continued to live at 11 Gloucester during the 1920-1921 winter season, after which they made their home in Bedford and then at 1 Spruce Court in Boston.
 By the 1928-1929 winter season they had moved to 391 Commonwealth, which had remained his mother’s home until then, when she moved to the Hotel Agassiz at 191 Commonwealth.

 During the 1921-1922 winter season, 11 Gloucester was the home of Col. James Dean Tilford and his wife, Helen Morewood (Ferguson) Tilford.
 A US Army Colonel, he was a federal aviation instructor assigned to the Massachusetts National Guard.